payabvashlab/SlicerDeid/README.md

 The Excel file has two columns: Accession_number, De-identification_ID
 3. Select Output Folder
 4. Click Apply
-- Can be set up as a standalone application

 ## License
 This software is licensed under the terms of the Apache Licence Version 2.0